 Atlas Cedarwood Essential Oil

-Atlas Cedarwood is a pyramid shaped evergreen with cones and needles that grows in the Atlas Mountains of Morocco.
+Atlas Cedarwood is a pyramid-shaped evergreen with cones and needles which grows in the Atlas Mountains of Morocco.

 - Botanical Family: Pinaceae

 - Variations: Atlas Cedarwood is from the same family as Himalayan Cedarwood, and while Texas Cedarwood and Virginia Cedarwood bear the name Cedarwood, they are actually part of the Juniper family.

 - Chemistry: Atlas Cedarwood is high in sesquiterpenes β-himachalene, α-himachalene, γ-himachalene.

 - Nervous system: benefits mental focus and clarity and to reduce stress, anxiety, and depression

 - Skin: beneficial for oily skin and normal hair and dry hair, also aids in hair growth or regrowth

 - Reproductive: increases testosterone production, supports cervical health